 He has said things that Dan Quayle would have been tarred and feathered for saying.

-He is a gaff machine.
+He is a gaffe machine.

 Gaff after gaff after gaff.

-Michelle Malkin has a column today, National Review Online, and even a New York Post, in which she lists a number of these gaffes.
+Michelle Malkin has a column today, National Review Online, even a New York Post, in which she lists a number of these gaffes.

 You're all familiar with them.

-You'll remember them when you read them, but the press has never made a big deal out of them.
+You'll remember them when you read them, but the press has never made a big deal of them.

 But you supers, you know.

-You know what they are, and you know that once this primary season ends, that those gaffes are going to be exploited.
+And you know that once this primary season ends, that those gaffes are going to be exploited.

 57 states.